Unveiling Luminous Ly$\alpha$ Emitters at $z\approx6$ through JWST/NIRCam Imaging in the COSMOS Field: Results

 We constrain the physical properties of the 14 LAEs at $z\approx5.7$ by adopting SED fitting.
 These LAEs have spectroscopic redshifts from \lya\ lines.
 The spectroscopic redshift is a significant parameter when performing SED fitting.
 Without the secure redshift, the nebular lines of galaxies may be set into wrong filter bands.
 We adopt the SED-fitting tool \texttt{Bagpipes} \citep{carnall18}. \texttt{Bagpipes} provides a Python framework for self-consistently modeling the stellar, nebular, dust, and IGM properties of galaxy spectra.

 A small fraction of our sample are very blue with likely extreme slopes of ${\lesssim}{-3}$. \citet{jiang20a} studied six very blue LAEs at $z\simeq6$.
 They found that young populations without dust content can produce very blue slopes reaching $\beta\simeq-3$, but the SED models can not produce extreme slopes of $\beta<-3$.
 This work used three or four photometric data points obtain relatively reliable UV slopes.
-However, we currently compute the UV slopes with only two bands.
-As more SW bands are needed to constrain the true values, we adopt a standard SED fitting procedure based on \texttt{Bagpipes} for our bluest LAEs in this work even if the best-fit SED model can not well match the SW magnitudes.
+However, we currently compute the UV slopes based on the two SW bands.
+As the UV slopes are not enough robust with large errors due to only two (low-S/N) SW photometric data, we keep adopting a standard SED fitting procedure based on \texttt{Bagpipes} even for the bluest LAEs in this work.
+The results show that the best-fit SED models agree with the observational photometry within the uncertainty range although they can not perfectly match the UV colors.
 Two galaxies (z6lae-128b and z6lae-104) in our sample are not detected (${<}3\sigma$) in F115W or F150W.
 We thus do not perform SED fitting to them as they have photometric data in only three bands, although we can estimate limitations for their UV luminosities.

 We choose to use the double-power-law model to parametrize the star-forming history of our galaxies.
 We perform the SED fitting within a broad parameter space.
-The falling slope and the rising slope are assigned to vary in the logarithmic ranges of {-8} $-$ 2 and {-2} $-$ 8, respectively.
+The falling slope and the rising slope are assigned to vary in the logarithmic ranges of $-8 - 2$ and $-2 - 8$, respectively.
 The time scale $\tau$ (related to the SFR peak time) vary across the whole cosmic time.
 We assume a Calzetti law \citep{calzetti00} for dust attenuation with absolute attenuation in the V band ($A_V$) varying between 0 and 4 magnitudes.
 The metallicity is set within the range of 0.001 and 10 times the solar metallicity.
 The formed mass vary in the logarithmic range of $7-13$.
 We also include the Cloudy-model nebular emission with ionization parameter of $-4<{\rm log}(U)<-1$.
-We get proper fitting results for most of our sources except z6lae-091 and z6lae-101 which both have very red F277W$-$F444W colors.
-To obtain their physical properties as pure galaxies, we adjust the parameter space even if exceeding the common range.
+The observed and best-fit model SEDs are shown in Figure \ref{sed}.
+We get proper fitting results for most of our sources except z6lae-091 and z6lae-101 (see the panels 06 and 11 in Figure \ref{sed}) which both have very red F277W$-$F444W colors.
 We discuss the two sources in the next section.